socomsystems/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 	'logfilemode' => 0640,

-Log file mode for the Nextcloud loggin type in octal notation.
+Log file mode for the cyfrSpaces loggin type in octal notation.

 Defaults to 0640 (writeable by user, readable by group).